promesoft/KicadJE_3340_Experiment/README.md

 Sourced through https://syntaxis.com.pl/en/voltage-controlled-oscilators/8-as3340-vco.html

 # Status - startup
+Move from breadboard to stripboard as breadboard is not stable in any way.

 ## Initial
 | Stage  | Detail | Status |
 | ------------- | ------------- | ------------- |